Texas A&M University College of Engineering: Research

-The 2010 U.S. News & World Report ranked the College third in engineering research expenditures, with $248.4 million spent.

-In 2005, the College had $179 million in engineering research expenditures, making it the 5th college nationally in research expenditures.

-The College maintains responsibility for three independent agencies: the Texas A&M Engineering Experiment Station (TEES), the Texas A&M Engineering Extension Service (TEEX), and the Texas A&M Transportation Institute (TTI).
+In 2005, the college had $179 million in engineering research expenditures, making it the 5th college nationally in research expenditures.
+The 2010 U.S. News & World Report ranked the college third in engineering research expenditures, with $248.4 million spent.
+The college maintains responsibility for three independent agencies: the Texas A&M Engineering Experiment Station (TEES), the Texas A&M Engineering Extension Service (TEEX), and the Texas A&M Transportation Institute (TTI).